Bandtox/Primenumbers-Technologies/README.md

 # Web Scraping with Selenium and Python

-This script uses Selenium WebDriver to scrape data from a website and extract project details into a CSV file.
+##Introduction

+This Python script utilizes Selenium to scrape data from the HPRERA Public Dashboard.
+It retrieves details of the first 6 projects under the "Registered Projects" section, including GSTIN No., PAN No., Name, and Permanent Address.

 ## Requirements